ChuweiW/st_om/README.md

 # Self-triggered Online Monitoring
 We propose a self-triggered online monitoring mechanism for signal temporal logic(STL) tasks.
 The paper titled "Sleep When Everything Looks Fine:
-Self-Triggered Monitoring for Signal Temporal Logic Tasks" can be found in .
+Self-Triggered Monitoring for Signal Temporal Logic Tasks" can be found in [paper link](https://arxiv.org/abs/2311.15531).

 We provide two case studies to demonstrate the efficiency of our proposed algorithm: Drone altitude control and Spacecraft Rendezvous
 All simulations were performed on a computer with an Intel Core i9-13900H CPU and 32 GB of RAM